 A few huge ranches exist in New Mexico, and by huge, we mean tens of thousands of acres.
 One such tract of land sits right in the middle of the Jemez Mountains and is now the Valles Caldera National Preserve, which recently became part of Bandelier National Monument.
 Much has been written about this local landmark, so this overview will touch only the highlights.
 For an in-depth history, see Valle Grande: A History of the Baca Location No. 1 by Craig Martin.
+For the latest information on activities and access, go to the National Park Service page about VCNP.

 The most prominent feature is the Valle Grande, largest of several grassland valleys inside the caldera, a large volcanic crater left by eruptions that occurred millions of year ago.
 Satellite images and topo maps reveal the outline of the crater, 13.7 miles in diameter.
 After the eruptions, cinder cones built up in the crater, forming the peaks we see today, including Redondo Peak, which at 11,253’ is the highest point in the Jemez Mountains.
 For an overview of the geological forces that created the caldera, go to Valles Caldera under Geology.